 The Commission enters into a negotiation with the coordinators of proposals that successfully pass the evaluation stage, and for which there is budget available.

-If negotiations are successfully concluded, the project is selected and a grant agreement providing for a Community financial contribution is established with the applicants.
+If negotiations are successfully concluded, the project is selected and a grant agreement providing for a European Union or Euratom financial contribution is established with the applicants.

 These rules rest on a number of well-established principles: